NickySystem/UnSync/README.md

 ## Installation

 Download, unzip and run the index.html.
+OR... run it in the browser here: https://nickysystem.itch.io/unsync

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.